Mieke Luyendyk, Arie’s Mother: 5 Fast Facts You Need to Know

-As Bachelor fans know by now, Arie Jr. chose Becca only to change his mind, break her heart on unedited TV, and then seek a reunion with Lauren.
-Fans learned on March 6, 2018 that Lauren agreed to take Arie back.
+As Bachelor fans know by now, Arie Jr. chose Becca, only to change his mind, break her heart on unedited TV, and then seek a reunion with Lauren.
+Fans learned on March 6, 2018 that Lauren agreed to take Arie back, and Becca is the new Bachelorette.

 Arie bears a famous name, but, before The Bachelor, that was more through the accomplishments of his father, Arie Luyendyk Sr., a successful race car driver.
+Arie Jr. raced cars too, but Sr. won the Indianapolis 500 twice.
 Mieke and Arie Sr., Arie’s mother and father, have been together for decades.

 Here’s what you need to know: